rawiriblundell/jsonprint/README.md

 ### What is it?

-`jsonprint.sh` is a library of functions that you source into your shell scripts, you can then use its functions to format your outputs into a json structure.
+`jsonprint.sh` is a function library that you source into your shell scripts.
+You can then use its functions to format your outputs into a json structure.

 ### What isn't it?